C4Wiz/skin.estuary.modv2matrix/README.md

 ![](resources/setup_ap.png)

-### 3.4.2+matrix ###
-- .1
-  * Transparency of label background of widgets (Flix view) customizable
-  * semitransparent Background for plot in video info added
-  * Overlay texture in Flix view changed
-  * fix wrong behaviour on info button if a movie is paused.
-  * reorder language ids above 40xxx to 31xxx and usages to fit within the recommended range for skins

 ### Mods Added to this Release ###
   * Removed the PVR Plugin as a Manditory to install the skin, its now a clickable option in SkinSettings
   * Added Flag Visibility for Filename and Path Labeling: